Updated Rankings for Top Available 2020 NBA Free Agents

 In 2019-20, the Toronto Raptors were plus-10.1 points per 100 possessions with Gasol on the floor and plus-3.7 with him off.

-It's relatively rare for a team to give up on a player with Harry Giles' pedigree after just two seasons.
-He's only 22 years old, and he actually showed some flashes as a playmaking big in 2019-20.
+It's relatively rare for a team to give up on a player with Harry Giles III's pedigree after just two seasons.
+He's only 22 years old, and he showed flashes as a playmaking big in 2019-20.

 Last season, he averaged 17.2 points, 10.3 rebounds, 3.3 assists, 1.2 steals and 1.0 blocks per 75 possessions with an above-average true shooting percentage.